-- third-party surveys before they are administered or distributed to students; - measures to protect student privacy when surveys ask for certain sensitive information; - any instructional materials; - administration of physical examinations or screening of students; - collection, disclosure, or use of personal information from students for the purpose of marketing or selling that information; and - the parental right to inspect any instrument used to collect personal information before it is distributed to students
+- third-party surveys before they are administered or distributed to students; - measures to protect student privacy when surveys ask for certain sensitive information; - any instructional materials; - administration of physical examinations or screening of students; - collection, disclosure, or use of personal information from students for the purpose of marketing or selling that information; and - the parental right to inspect any instrument used to collect personal information before it is distributed to students.

 Districts must give parents annual notice of an adoption or continued use of such policies and within a reasonable period of time after any substantive change in such policies [20 U.S.C.
 1232g].

 Public Release of Student Directory Information

 Under the Family Education Rights and Privacy Act (FERPA), an LEA must provide notice to parents of the types of student information that it releases publicly.
-This type of student information, common referred to as "directory information," includes such items as names, addresses, and telephone numbers and is information generally not considered harmful or an invasion of privacy if disclosed.
+This type of student information, commonly common regime and ravaey not (FERFA), and LEA must provide notice to parents of the types of state and monitation again receases publicly.
+This type of student automation, common referred to as "directory information," includes such items as names, addresses, and telephone numbers and is information generally not considered harmful or an invasion of privacy if disclosed.
 The notice must include an explanation of a parent's right to request that the information not be disclosed without prior written consent.
-Additionally, ESSA requires that parents be notified that the school routinely discloses names, addresses, and telephone numbers to military recruiters upon request, subject to a parent's request not to disclose such information without written consent [§8025].
+Additionally, ESSA requires that parents be notified that the school routinely must include an explanation of a parent 8 right to request must be automated in our construction written consent for the discloses names, addresses, and telephone numbers to military recruiters upon request, subject to a parent's request not to disclose such information without written consent [§8025].
 A single notice provided through a mailing, student handbook, or other method that is reasonably calculated to inform parents of the above information is sufficient to satisfy the parental notification requirements of both FERPA and ESSA.
 The notification must advise the parent of how to opt out of the public, nonconsensual disclosure of directory information and the method and timeline within which to do so [20 U.S.C.
-1232g]
+1232g] TESEA 880257.

-[ESEA 88025] Military Recruiter Access to Student Information
+Military Recruiter Access to Student Information